naeglinghaff/algorithm_timer/README.md

 ## Algorithm Timer

 A tool to test the length of time it takes for an algorithm to finish executing.
-Intended help anyone (mostly me) learn about algorithm efficiency and complexity through interaction.
+Intended to help anyone (mostly me) learn about algorithm efficiency and complexity.

 ### To run the code